jpvanoosten/Audio/README.md

 Audio::Sound bgMusic { "Background_Music.mp3", Audio::Sound::Type::Stream };
 ```

 The only difference between loading background music and one-shot sound effects is the additional `Audio::Sound::Type::Stream` parameter in the constructor.
-Playing, stoping, and restarting of streamed sounds is the same as one-shot sound effects.
+Playing, stopping, and restarting of streamed sounds is the same as one-shot sound effects.

 ## Playing Waveforms

 An `Audio::Waveform` class can be used to play waveform audio.
 Many early video games simulated sound effects using waveforms or [MIDI](https://en.wikipedia.org/wiki/MIDI) audio because it was much easier to store and synthesize the audio than use WAV files.

-The `Audio::Waveform` class has two properties that can be modified at runtime to acheive the desired sound effect:
+The `Audio::Waveform` class has two properties that can be modified at runtime to achieve the desired sound effect:

 * **Frequency**: The "speed" of the waveform determines the apparent pitch of the sound.
 This value is measured in Hz.
 * **Amplitude**: The "strength" of the sound and determines how loud it sounds.
 This value is a floating-point value that is measured in the range from 0 (no sound) to 1 (100% volume).
 Amplitude is modulated by the master volume of the `Audio::Device`.